arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/19.getting-started-with-modbus-tcp/content.md

 ## Overview

-...
+The Opta™ offers industrial-grade hardware and software capabilities, along with the Arduino ecosystem tools such as the Arduino IDE and its libraries, allowing easy implementation of different Modbus communication protocols, including Modbus TCP.

+In this tutorial, we will learn how to set up and use the Modbus TCP communication protocol over Ethernet between two Opta™ devices.

 ## Goals

+- Learn how to set up the workspace environment for Modbus TCP using Arduino IDE.
-- Learn how to use the Modbus TCP communication protocol between two Opta™ devices
+- Learn how to use the Modbus TCP communication protocol between two Opta™ devices.
+- Learn how to verify that Opta™ has been correctly set up using an example that uses Modbus TCP communication.

 ## Required Hardware and Software